-The proposed exploration activities on EPL 7172 includes soil sampling and analysis, geophysical surveys (audio-magnetotelluric, induced polarization and magnetic ground surveys), geological mapping, installations and development of exploration drill holes in selected target areas.
-Some limited bush-clearing with exclusions of specially protected plant species will be carried out, for the creation of working areas and access tracks where necessary.
-However, vegetation mitigations measures are included in the EMP in order to minimise damage.
-All sites of activity will be managed according to stringent environmental requirements that Votorantim upholds in its drilling projects.
+The proposed exploration activities on EPL 7340 planned work, includes soil sampling and analysis, geophysical surveys (audio-magnetotelluric, induced polarization & magnetic ground surveys), geological mapping, installations and development of exploration drill holes in selected target areas.
+Some limited bush-clearing with exclusions of specially protected plant species will be carried out, for the creation of working areas and access tracks were necessary.
+However, a vegetation management plan will be included in the EMP in order to minimise damage.
+Drill-sites will be managed according to stringent environmental requirements that Votorantim upholds at all drilling sites.
 Access agreements will be entered into with all farmers / holders of private ground.

 The explorations activities will commence as soon as an environmental clearance certificate has been granted by the Environmental Commissioner and activities are expected to be conducted over a 3-years period, which is the duration of the mineral licence.
 However, the period of each phase of the exploration programme may vary and will be refined as geological information becomes available.
-In the event that exploration is successful, and a commercially viable mineral resource is defined, exploration operations can potentially transcend into mining operations.
+In the event where exploration is successful, and a commercially viable mineral resource is defined, exploration operations can potentially transcend into mining operations.
 This phase will be assessed in a separate and detailed environmental impact assessment at the appropriate stage.

-EPL 7172 is located within the trees and shrubs savanna biome, with the vegetation type dominated by Acacia trees, shrubs as well as the thornbush woodland (Mendelsohn et al., 2002).
+EPL 7340 is located within the trees and shrubs savanna biome, with the vegetation type dominated by Acacia trees, shrubs as well as the thornbush woodland (Mendelsohn et al., 2002).
 The vegetation structure in the proposed area can be broadly classified as woodland types.
 The area supports a high terrestrial diversity of animal and plant life, with the plant diversity in the area supporting approximately 500 species.

 Through the scoping process, the surrounding environmental assessment was completed by undertaking a desktop review.
 The impacts of exploration activities with respect to airborne dust are expected to be limited to vehicular traffic.
-There will be some release of exhaust fumes from machinery that will impact the immediate vicinity, but will be of short duration.
+There will be some release of exhaust fumes from machinery that will impact the immediate vicinity but will be of short duration.
 Additionally, there will be associated drilling and machinery noise, which could be a disturbance to immediate neighbours, but this will be of short duration.

-Through further investigation, it was determined that the effects from noise are considered to be of minor significance, however with additional mitigation, the significance is reduced to low.
+Through further investigation, it was determined that the effects from noise are of minor significance, however with additional mitigation, the significance is reduced to low.
 The additional mitigation measures include:

-- Residents shall be provided at least two weeks' notice of drilling operations within 1km of their property; and - Activities will be minimized to allocated daylight working hours. - Continual engagement with residents shall be undertaken by the proponent to identify any concerns or issues, and appropriate mitigation and management measures shall be further agreed. - Noise suppression measures shall be applied if drilling occurs in locations that may affect residents.
+- Residents shall be provided at least two weeks' notice of drilling operations within 1 km of their property; and - Activities will be minimized to allocated daylight working hours. - Continual engagement with residents shall be undertaken by the proponent to identify any concerns or issues, and appropriate mitigation and management measures shall be further agreed. - Noise suppression measures shall be applied if drilling occurs in locations that may affect residents;

 Water is a scarce and vital resource in Namibia and, as such, must always be treated with caution.
-EPL 7172 is located on the Omatako Groundwater Basin.
-The area is underlain by dolomites, which show a high potential of groundwater with an increased potential where fractures and faults occur on a local scale.
+The majority of the EPL 7340 area is covered by the Kunene south basin and partially by the Omatako basin.
 The aquifer is also reliable, as it is frequently recharged and water quality is generally of a high standard (Mendelsohn et al., 2002).
 The potential for contamination from the proposed activities is regarded as minimal.
 Protection of water quality is addressed in the EMP.